jumelisah/jumelisah/README.md

-### Hi😄, I'm Jumelisah.
+### Hi😄
+My name is Jumelisah.
 You can call me Melisa or Mel for short.

 I'm currently learning about Web-developer in Fazztrack Bootcamp